 Deforestation-free supply chains are not only about preventing forest clearances – they also address social and human rights issues.
 Human rights are an important element of our forests commitments and our broad Company commitments, and we are constantly seeking to strengthen our implementation of these.

-In 2020, we worked with Proforest to develop a gap analysis of our approach to address human rights in our priority supply chains.
-Building on insights from this analysis, we are continuing to work with Proforest to ensure robust mechanisms that embed respect for human rights in the production of our priority commodities.
+In 2020, we worked with Proforest to develop a gap analysis of our approach to address human rights in our priority supply chains of beef, palm and coffee supply chain.
+Building on insights from this analysis, we are continuing to work with Proforest to ensure robust mechanisms that embed respect for human rights in the production of these priority commodities.

 Despite the challenges we face, we remain committed to the elimination of deforestation from our global supply chains by 2030.

-Our work on protecting forests supports the UN Sustainable Development Goals, a global agenda to end poverty, protect the planet and ensure prosperity for all, in particular:
+Our work on protecting forests helps support the UN Sustainable Development Goals, a global agenda to end poverty, protect the planet and ensure prosperity for all, in particular:

 Developing the Soy Calculator: a Critical Tool to Tackle Deforestation